 It would be like Cristiano Ronaldo not understanding why some people are not good at football.

-This might be a breaking news for you, but the reason why the French don’t speak English, is because they cannot speak English.
+The reason why the French don’t speak English, is because they cannot speak English.
 Not by choice, but because of, well, lots of things really : education, culture, movies being doubled in French.
-And when they can (because yes, some people can), they are most of the time too insecure to dare replying to someone in English.
+And when they can, they are most of the time too insecure to dare replying to someone in English.

 Personally, my main problem with the Dutch language is the pronunciation.
 A common sentence that I learnt before even arriving in the country was the obvious “Sorry, I don’t speak Dutch”.
 “Ik spreek geen Nederlands.”
 To pronounce the « geen » just imagine that you have something stuck down your throat and you’re trying to get it out… yep that’s it, you’ve got it.